 Be sure to stick around for dessert!
 Lula’s pastry chef Amanda Shepard creates some very inventive plated desserts, which blur the line between sweet and savory.
 Amanda has a storied background in fine dining, with previous experience at institutions like Atelier Crenn and Quince, and this is reflected in the delicately-crafted plated desserts.
 Don’t leave Chicago without trying one!

 Our Favorite Chicago Bloggers’ Selections

-The best way to find an unparalleled dining experience is to check out the local influencers and bloggers, and for Chicago, the best place to start out is with Jess Keys of the Gold Girl blog, and Lauren’s Lakeshore Lady blog.
+The best way to find an unparalleled dining experience is to become a local, find a place to live in a trendy neighborhood near all the greatest restaurants.
+Naturally, you’ll want to save your time for going out, so you will want to take advantage of an apartment cleaning Chicago service so you won’t have to spend your precious dining out time vacuuming your carpet.
+The next best thing if you’re only in Chicago for a visit is to check out the local influencers and bloggers, and for Chicago, the best place to start out is with Jess Keys of the Gold Girl blog, and Lauren’s Lakeshore Lady blog.
 Jess knows Chicago well, and in one of her recent posts she offered up some great recommendations for “girls’ night” out, including Big Star and Beatnik for the real Chicago experience.
 And if you’re looking for a great place for a group of people, Lauren’s recommendations include Duck, Duck, Goat for one of the many Top Chef experiences the city offers and Parlor Pizza for the pizza (and fun) Chicago is known for.

 Dan Blacharski is editor-in-chief of TheVivant.com.